 A: There is not an actual super funny story but a few little ones.
 One problem all mermaids might now is the air leaving your mermaid tail in the water what makes it look like you just fated.
 If this happens on events it can be quite embarrassing.
 A few years ago I was in the Philippines to shoot with the whale sharks to create awareness for them.
 I’m an environmentalist and really conscious about not touching any animals underwater.
 Touching animals has a lot of negative effects and as a mermaid you need to be extra careful with things you do, because a lot of people see you as a role model and are copying the things you do.
 So I was just floating on the surface when I saw this bus-sized shark swimming straight towards me.
 There was no place for me to go so I tried to make myself as flat as possible to allow the shark to swim underneath me.
 But it didn’t swim deep enough and so my bum bounced on it’s back a few times until the shark had passed.
 That was actually quite funny at the end.
 Another funny situation was shooting with great hammerhead sharks in the Bahamas.
 I was posing underwater and couldn’t see clearly when I saw the shade of a shark swimming straight towards me.
 The female hammerhead decided to join me for a dance and pushed me through the water smoothly for a little while.
 I guess this situation would have freaked out quite a few people but I absolutely loved it.
 The photographer Michal Aw kept shooting during this whole situation and on every picture you can see a big smile in my face.

-A: My first mermaid tail was made out of neoprene, latex and a monofin.
+A: My first mermaid tail was made from neoprene, latex and a monofin.
 It was black and red coloured.

 A: I use waterproof make up from Artiste Face and Lips.
 I love the colour choices and it’s vegan and cruelty free.

 A: It really depends on what kind of mermaid you are.
-If you are entertaining at dry events or maybe splash around with some kids in a pool at birthday parties, freediving skills are not the most important skills to have.
+If you are entertaining at dry events or maybe splash around with kids in a pool at birthday parties, freediving skills are not the most important skills to have.
 If you are teaching mermaiding to others, are an underwater model or perform in underwater shows your freediving skills are very important.
-To be able to look good underwater while performing you need to feel relaxed.
-You can only feel relaxed underwater when you know that you have enough Oxygen in your body to stop breathing for a while.
-Also for safety reasons I would always recommend to train your freediving skills.
-But mermaiding is more than just the freediving itself.
-Depending on which field you want to work in you should also train your modelling and underwater modelling skills, your posing, storytelling, performances or teaching abilities.
-Mermaiding opens you a wide field and job opportunities in different categories.
+To be able to look natural underwater while performing you need to feel relaxed.
+You can only be relaxed underwater when you know that you have enough Oxygen in your body to stop breathing for a while.
+Personally, I would recommend to join a basic freediving course and more if you like.

 A: Usually it is quite easy to keep your eyes open when you swim underwater as a mermaid.
-Only some swimming pools have a very bad water quality and sting so much in your eyes that you can’t keep them open.
-Saltwater and good water condition pools sting too but after a short time pf practice you’ll get used to it.
-If you keep your eyes open underwater without a mask you are not able to see clearly.
+Only some swimming pools have a very bad water quality that makes it almost impossible to open your eyes.
+Saltwater might sting a little bit but after a short time of practice you’ll get used to it.
+Without a mask you are not able to see clearly underwater.
 Depending on the light and visibility you might see shadows, shades, shapes and colors.
-Without a mask water will also enter your nose.
-That’s another thing a professional mermaid as to get used too.
+This might take some time to get used to.

 A: Working as a professional mermaid is a job that surely has some magical moments.
 Making a birthday girl smile when she sees you in your mermaid tail is definitely a wonderful moment.
-Swimming alongside sea creatures like wild dolphins and sharks are experiences which you will never forget and getting fan post from your followers and costumers who are so happy when they receive their own mermaid tail makes you happy because you know you made someone smile today.
+Swimming alongside sea creatures like wild dolphins and sharks are experiences which you will never forget.
+Getting fan post from your followers and costumers who are so happy when they receive their own mermaid tail makes you happy because you know you made someone smile today.
 But being a professional mermaid is not always as glamorous as it looks like.
-For underwater photo shoots you need to have many years of training in scuba diving and freediving.
-You need to be able to hold your breath for several minutes underwater and still be able to look natural when salt and chlorine water gets into your eyes, nose and sinuses.
+For underwater photo shoots you need to train hard and be fit.
+You need to be able to hold your breath for several minutes underwater and still be able to look natural when salt and chlorinated water gets into your eyes, nose and sinuses.
 You must be completely relaxed in the water and work mostly blind, as you can’t see clearly without a mask or goggles.
 You might work in bad water conditions like big waves, strong currents and cold temperatures.
 Sea sickness, hypothermia, ear infections and sinus infections are basically part of your job when you work as a professional mermaid.

 A: I am an absolute animal lover.
 That’s why I don’t support any campaigns and events that support the hurting or killing of animals.
 I don’t do any mermaid shows in zoos or aquariums if they are facilities with keep animals in captivity just for the amusement and entertainment of humans.
-I do mermaid shows on special environmental events or to support campaigns which are create awareness for our oceans.
-Therefore I swam in the shark tank of Underwater World Pattaya in Thailand to support the shark saving campaign “Swim for Sharks”.
+I do mermaid shows on special environmental events or to support campaigns which create awareness for our oceans.
+Therefore, I swam in the shark tank of Underwater World Pattaya in Thailand.
 I also swam in the shark tank of Aquaria KLCC in Malaysia for the “Save our Fins” campaign and took photos at Sea Life in Germany for a “SharkChance” photo campaign.

 A: All my mermaid tails are designed at Mermaid Kat Shop.